jeffThompson/ChanceAndRandomness-OLD/Week04-Pseudorandomness.md

 **Drawing a robot**
-Today we have amazingly deep programs for making art using computers, like Photoshop and Maya.
+Today, we have amazingly deep programs for making art using computers, like Photoshop and Maya.
 But the concepts behind these tools is the same as it was in the earliest days of computer graphics: basic shapes, a coordinate system, pixels and colors on a screen.
 As a little in-class assignment, we'll explore these as our toolset and get more familiar thinking about images as numbers and positions.
 Building on the code examples you learned so far, generate a drawing of a robot using only code.
 Use any combination of shapes, color, stroke, transparency, etc to make your robots as detailed as possible.

 Create a sketch with this basic structure: